10 first-time home buyer tips with YouOwn

 8. Purchase and settle:

-With a co-ownership programme with YouOwn, you’ll sign the sale and purchase agreement as co-owners, pay the builder or vendor a deposit and sign a legal agreement that specifies your joint rights and obligations.
-Once you’ve got as far as agreeing on everything and establishing your loan repayment plan, you’re able to organise your Kiwisaver and sign the loan documents with the lender.
+With co-ownership, you sign the sale and purchase agreement with YouOwn as co-owners, pay the builder or vendor a deposit and sign the co-ownership agreement that specifies your rights and obligations.
+Once you’ve got as far as agreeing on everything and establishing your loan repayment plan, you’re able to sign the loan documents with the lender.

 9. Legal advice:

-- The solicitor undertakes the conveyancing transaction for both sides.
-This involves drawing funds from the bank, YouOwn and your KiwiSaver provider, paying the developer/vendor on settlement and registering the home loan on the title.
+The solicitor undertakes the conveyancing transaction for both co-owners.
+This involves drawing funds from the bank, YouOwn and your KiwiSaver provider, paying the developer/vendor on settlement and registering the mortgage on the title.

 10. Move in & own that home:

-Once the balance of the purchase price is paid, the bank registers a home loan over the property and you move in.
-You start paying off the home loan and you pay YouOwn a charge on their portion of the house as well.
-This charge is recalculated every five years to keep up with the increase or decrease in the value of the house.
+Once the balance of the purchase price is paid, the bank registers a mortgage over the property and you move in.
+You start paying off the home loan and you pay YouOwn a charge on their portion of the house.